E3: 2020–2023: Impact of COVID-19 and discontinuation

-In June 2022, the ESA stated that they still plan to return with a physical and virtual show in 2023.
-One month later, the ESA confirmed that E3 2023 would occur at the Los Angeles Convention Center during the second week of June 2023, and that they have partnered with ReedPOP, who operate conventions such as PAX events, New York Comic Con, and the Star Wars Celebration, to help manage the event.
-In September 2022, the ESA announced that the event would also include three "Business Days" where the floor will be limited to developers, publishers, retailers, and recognized journalists, while two days at a separate location would be held as "Fan Days" for all members of the public.
-In January 2023, IGN reported that neither Microsoft, Nintendo or Sony would exhibit at E3 2023, with Nintendo confirming their absence the following month, citing that "this year’s E3 show didn’t fit into our plans."
+In June 2022, the ESA stated that they still planned to return with a physical and virtual show in 2023.
+One month later, the ESA confirmed that E3 2023 would occur at the Los Angeles Convention Center during the second week of June 2023, and that they have partnered with ReedPop, who operate conventions such as PAX events, New York Comic Con, and the Star Wars Celebration, to help manage the event.
+In September 2022, the ESA announced that the event would also include three "Business Days" where the floor would be limited to developers, publishers, retailers, and recognized journalists, while two days at a separate location would be held as "Fan Days" for all members of the public.
+In January 2023, IGN reported that none of Microsoft, Nintendo, or Sony would exhibit at E3 2023, with Nintendo confirming their absence the following month, citing that "this year's E3 show didn't fit into our plans."
+Microsoft confirmed in March 2023 they would not be on the E3 showfloor, but would be holding the digital events.
+In the same month, Ubisoft also announced that they would not be attending E3 2023, and would be hosting their own presentation event in June instead.
+On March 29, IGN reported that both Sega and Tencent would be skipping E3 2023.